 The Nature Conservancy believes that by working together, we can conserve this special place for people and nature.
 We believe that conservation solutions must also address the needs of ranchers, who have been in the Owyhees for generations and have strong ties to the land.

 That's why The Nature Conservancy was proud to be a participant in the Owyhee Initiative, a work group that brought together conservationists, ranchers, sportsmen and the Shoshone-Paiute tribes to find new solutions for often contentious land use issues in the Owyhees.

-A legislation that resulted from this collaboration created the first new wilderness in Idaho in 29 years.
-Last year, the Conservancy worked with the Wilderness Land Trust to acquire to private properties that will now provide direct access to wilderness at Jacks Creek and the North Fork of the Owyhee.
-Thanks to these acquisitions, you can now reach these wilderness areas via passenger car directly off the Owyhee Backcountry Byway (Mud Flat Road).
+Legislation that resulted from this collaboration created the first new wilderness in Idaho in 29 years.
+The Conservancy worked with the Wilderness Land Trust to acquire private properties that provide direct access to wilderness at Jacks Creek and the North Fork of the Owyhee.
+Thanks to these acquisitions, you can reach these wilderness areas via passenger car directly off the Owyhee Backcountry Byway (Mud Flat Road).

 The Nature Conservancy also engages in on-the-ground projects in the Owyhees, including weed control efforts and habitat restoration.